pyQode/pyqode.core/README.rst

   * builtin modes and panels (folding, line number, code completion, syntax highlighting)
   * Qt Designer plugin
   * language specific extensions (see the wiki)

-** The code is in beta, the public API is stable but the documentation is not available at the moment.
-However the code is already commented and there are quite a few examples available in the examples directory) **

 License
 ---------